caseyryan/flutter_multi_formatter/README.md

-For more details see example project
+For more details see example project.
+And feel free to open an issue if you find any bugs of errors